openshift/enhancements/enhancements/machine-api/cluster-api-integration.md

 #### Story 5

-As a cloud operator, I would like to be able to use infrastructure resource API for managing mixed platform clusters.
+As a cloud operator, I would like to be able to use the CAPI infrastructure resource API for managing mixed infrastructure provider clusters.

 #### Story 6

-As a developer, I would like to have support for hub-spoke openshift clusters.
-Where management cluster can manage workload clusters that are running on different platforms.
+As a developer, I would like to have support for hub-spoke OpenShift clusters.
+Where a management cluster can manage workload clusters that are running on different infrastructure providers.

 #### Story 7

-As a user, I would like to create new MachineSets using CAPI and be able to explore feature that are not available in MAPI.
+As a user, I would like to create new MachineSets using CAPI and be able to explore features that are not available in MAPI.

 ### Implementation Details

-First, we need to establish Cluster API resource management by ensuring all required components are successfully installed and running within the OpenShift cluster.
+First, we need to establish Cluster API resource management by ensuring all required components(CRDs, controllers, RBAC, secrets) are successfully installed and running within the OpenShift cluster.

 Cluster API will only be present in the cluster (installed by a new operator) if and when a user installs a feature gate.
 We will introduce a new, OpenShift specific, feature gate `ClusterAPIEnabled` and include it within the `TechPreviewNoUpgrade` FeatureSet.